Ludwik Hirszfeld: Life

-When a part of Poland was liberated in 1944, Hirszfeld immediately collaborated in the establishment of the University of Lublin and became prorector of the university.
+When a part of Poland was under Soviet Union control in 1944, Hirszfeld immediately collaborated in the establishment of the University of Lublin and became prorector of the university.
 In 1945 he became director of the Institute for Medical Microbiology at Wrocław and dean of the medical faculty.
 He continued his research on blood groups and together with obstetrician prof. Kazimierz Jabłoński, introduced exchange transfusion as a treatment for Hemolytic disease of the newborn, which saved the lives of almost 200 children.
 Both Hirszfelds resisted the pressure from the officials and never joined the Communist party.
 A few months before his death, the Institute of Immunology and Experimental Therapy in Wrocław, now affiliated with the Polish Academy of Sciences and named after him, was created.
 He became its first director.

 Hirszfeld received many honors, including honorary doctorates from the universities of Prague (1950) and Zurich (1951).
 He wrote almost 400 works in German, French, English, and Polish, many in collaboration with other well-known scholars and many with his wife as well.